 Place the students’ question booklets, script books, and so on, in numerical order, with the absentee notices (with the SACE registration number label attached) in their correct positions within the bundle.

-Ensure that any question booklets/script books of students who were present but attempted no answers are marked with the word ‘BLANK’ in bold letters on the front cover, before inserting them in the correct sequence in the bundle.
+Where students were present but did not attempt any answers, ensure that any question booklets / script books for these students are marked with the word ‘BLANK’ in bold letters on the front cover, before inserting these in the correct sequence in the bundle.